-John was seen playing this guitar circa 1991, in a photograph taken by Karen Miller (we’re working on getting the photo displayed here for you to see).
+John was seen with a Martin D-18 guitar circa 1991 in a photograph taken by Karen Miller (we’re working on displaying the photo here for you to see).

 The Mismatched Bridge Pin